MITRE ATT&CK Training Course

 Audience

-- Information systems analysts for government
+- Information systems analysts in the public sector

 Runs with a minimum of 4 + people.
 For 1-to-1 or private group training, request a quote.